plin25/unpython/README.md

 Try-Excepts and Fors are sinful

 In conclusion, the better your coding practices, the more time is wasted.
-In fact, unpython is actually written too well.
+In fact, to our shame, unpython is actually written too well.
 When run on itself, it prime factors 2380 numbers... then infinite loops because it tries run itself on itself and then itself on itself on itself... and so forth.

 TODO
 ========